timwaters/mapwarper/README_API.md

 format     json

 **Response**
-Returns list of GCPS, with error calculations (see above)
+Returns list of GCPS, with error calculations (see above).

-Error:
+An error will appear in the following format.

 ```
 {{{